hyperledger/iroha-2-docs/src/guide/iroha-2.md

 # Iroha 2 vs. Iroha 1

 Iroha 2 is a **complete** re-write of Hyperledger Iroha in Rust.
-As of writing the two projects are developed concurrently.
+As of writing, the two projects are developed concurrently.

 In this introduction we outline the differences between the two versions of Iroha and highlight the new features of Iroha 2.
 It should be of particular